prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 ### No Migration -- Write Both Versions

 We very briefly considered the idea of having the tsdb write all names for a name as long as the user configured it that way.
-That way queries for both the native UTF-8 name and the munged name would succeed.
+That way queries for both the native UTF-8 name and the escaped name would succeed.
 When the migration was complete, users could turn off double-writing and only write UTF-8.

 This approach would cause an explosion of on-disk usage.